wix-incubator/cli-apps/packages/contentful/README.md

 ### Configure your Contentful model

-You Contentful model needs to have a field that allows for creating custom URLs for each dyanmic list item.
+You Contentful model needs to have a field that allows for creating custom URLs for each dynamic list item.
 To configure the model, follow these steps:

 1. Define a text field with the **Name** "Slug" and the **Field ID** of "slug".